Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 If you are trying to convert a performance (instrument, voice, whistle, etc.) into MIDI, you will probably want to set the Scale to "Chromatic" (default), which means all notes are accepted.

-There are literally thousands of possible scales; The Scale dialog lists over 500 that you can select from, including common and obscure Western scales, plus hundreds of ethnic scales and scales corresponding to chord notes.
+There are literally thousands of possible scales; The Musical Scales dialog lists over 500 that you can select from, including common and obscure Western scales, plus hundreds of ethnic scales and scales corresponding to chord notes.
+This same list appears in the AllScales.TXT file that MIDI scripts can read.

 The Scale choice affects the general "feel" of the music, including whether the notes of a sustained background chord will harmonize with an arbitrary melody note.